DS4Ag/AgTC/README.md

     ```

-## Clone or download ADT from the GitHub repository
+## Clone or download ADTpy from the GitHub repository

 - [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) option
     1. Open a new Jupyter Notebook Terminal